False Dmitry I

-With the support of the Polish–Lithuanian Commonwealth, False Dmitry invaded the Russian Empire in 1605, but the war ended with the sudden death of Boris Godunov.
+With the support of the Polish–Lithuanian Commonwealth, False Dmitry invaded Russia in 1605, but the war ended with the sudden death of Boris Godunov.
 Disaffected Russian boyars staged a coup against the new tsar, Feodor II.
 False Dmitry entered Moscow on 21 July 1605, and was crowned tsar.
 Maria Nagaya accepted him as her son and "confirmed" his story.
 False Dmitry's reign was marked by his openness to Catholicism and allowing foreigners into Russia.
 This made him unpopular with the boyars, who staged a successful coup and killed him eleven months after he took the throne.
 His wife of 10 days, Marina, would later "accept" False Dmitry II as her fallen husband.

 Background

 Dmitry entered history circa 1600, after making a positive impression on Patriarch Job of Moscow with his learning and assurance.
 Tsar Boris Godunov ordered the young man seized and questioned.
 Dmitry fled to Prince Constantine Ostrogski at Ostroh, in the Polish–Lithuanian Commonwealth, and subsequently entered the service of the Wiśniowieckis, a polonized Ruthenian family.
 The princes Adam and Michał Wiśniowiecki in particular showed interest in the stories Dmitry told, and who he purported to be, as they gave the Poles an opportunity to capitalize on the political rancor in Moscow.